 Grant Programs

-The Better Utilizing Investments to Leverage Development (BUILD) Grant Program program can be used to invest in road, rail, transit and port projects with significant local or regional impact The BUILD program has previously been called the Rebuilding American Infrastructure with Sustainability and Equity (RAISE) and Transportation Investment Generating Economic Recovery (TIGER) programs.
+The Better Utilizing Investments to Leverage Development (BUILD) Grant Program can be used to invest in road, rail, transit and port projects with significant local or regional impact The BUILD program has previously been called the Rebuilding American Infrastructure with Sustainability and Equity (RAISE) and Transportation Investment Generating Economic Recovery (TIGER) programs.
 The eligibility requirements of BUILD allow project sponsors, including state and local governments, counties, Tribal governments, transit agencies, and port authorities, to pursue multi-modal and multi-jurisdictional projects that are more difficult to fund through other grant programs.

 The Multimodal Project Discretionary Grant (MPDG) Program groups together three grants: the Mega Program (National Infrastructure Project Assistance Program), Rural Surface Transportation Grant Program (Rural), and INFRA Grant Program (the Nationally Significant Multimodal Freight & Highway Projects Program).